 Let me touch and sense different objects!

-I love to touch objects in different textures
+I love to touch objects with different textures

-Let me play with toys in different textures, e.g. toys made from plastic, wood and cloth etc. This can stimulate my sense of touch
+Let me play with toys with different textures, e.g. toys made from plastic, wood and cloth, etc. This can stimulate my sensory development

 I can see farther and clearer